 Fresh Meat!

-So, you're new to re-enacting, probably feeling a little overwhelmed by the mountain of information in front of you and yet still feeling bewildered into what to do first and how to actually get into a the hobby... well hopefully this will help a little.
+So, you're new to re-enacting, probably feeling a little overwhelmed by the mountain of information in front of you, and yet still feeling bewildered as far as what to do first and how to actually get started in the hobby... well hopefully this will help a little.

-We can offer a complete free experience into the hobby; ideal for anyone looking to get into living history.
-You don't even have to own a single item of kit.
-We will kit you out for the weekend with -
+We offer a completely free opportunity to experience the hobby; this is ideal for anyone looking to get into living history.
+You don't have to own a single item of kit.
+We will kit you out for the weekend with:

 Helmet M42 Trousers